 - removal of foreign bodies from the eye (such as wood or metal)

 - emergency eye care

 This is convenient and cost effective for your whole family and you can be sure you are receiving the attention of an eye care specialist.

-We have 24-hour emergency on-call services available, and we are always willing to help, should you ever experience an eye emergency.
+We have after hours urgent eye care, and we are always willing to help, should you ever experience an eye emergency.
 Our office provides emergency services for eye infections, eye injuries and other eye urgencies.
 State of the art equipment allows us to examine the front surface of the eye and also digitally scan inside the eye for infection or damage.
 We accommodate many eye emergencies such as:

 - Eye infections